rewoma19/script-summer/enchantments/enchantments.md

 ### Insert a card at the bottom of the stack

 Make a card appear by inserting a new card at the bottom of the stack.
 Return the adjusted stack.

+## Task 7

+### Remove a card from the bottom of the stack

+Make a card disappear by removing the card at the bottom of the stack.
+Return the adjusted stack.